Uprising

 UNFICYP was powerless to stop the invasion, but it managed to evacuate foreign nationals and arranged local ceasefires.
 Reinforced by British troops from Dhekelia, UNFICYP also stopped the Turks from seizing the airport at Nicosia.

-Cyprus was now, in effect, two separate states, with UNFICYP policing the 180km buffer zone between them.
-And that situation still exists today.
+Cyprus now became, in effect, two separate states, with UNFICYP policing the 180km (112-mile) buffer zone between them.
+And that's the situation that still exists today.

 As of 2017, approximately 270 British soldiers serve with UNFICYP on six-month tours.
 The British oversee Sector 2, which covers the capital Nicosia.
 It is traditionally the most volatile area, with frequent demonstrations.